jython/devguide/tracker.rst

 in the sidebar.

-The submission form has a number of fields, and they are described in detail in the :ref:`triaging` page.
+The submission form has a number of fields, and they are described in detail in the :ref:`triaging-jy` page.
 This is a short summary:

 * in the **Title** field, enter a *very* short description of the problem;
   less than ten words is good;